 Agnieszka supports our Serious Injury Solicitors in recovering compensation for clients who have suffered catastrophic injuries.

 She works on cases involving the most complex orthopaedic injuries, often combined with head injury and brain damage.
-Recently, she assisted in a life changing injury claim which settled for over £3,000,000 involving a young man who suffered a brain injury in an accident on his bike.
+Recently, she assisted in a life changing injury claim which settled for over £3 million involving a young man who suffered a brain injury in a cycling accident.

 In addition to supporting senior Solicitors and Partners, she also holds a small caseload of high value cases.
 She provides her clients with holistic support throughout the claim, helping not only with the personal injury case but also ensuring they receive the correct benefits.